 EU sighs with relief as Biden readies to enter White House

-The European Union’s top officials are breathing a sigh of relief as Joe Biden prepares to take over as president of the United States
+The European Union’s top officials are sighing with relief as Joe Biden prepares to take over as president of the United States

 BRUSSELS -- The European Union’s top officials breathed a sigh of relief on Wednesday that Joe Biden will be taking over as president of the United States, but they warned that the world has changed after four years of Donald Trump and that trans-Atlantic ties will be different in the future.